Nylanderia bourbonica

 Distribution

-to tropical regions; and established in the Nearctic region including Florida, the Caribbean, and Pacific islands.
+Native to tropical regions; introduced and established in the Nearctic region including Florida, the Caribbean, and Pacific islands.
 Global tramp present in tropical and subtropical regions worldwide.
 GBIF records indicate presence in Cuba, with doubtful records for Belgium, France, and Great Britain.

 Diet

-forager; tends -producing .
+forager; tends honeydew-producing insects.

 Life Cycle